cwcyau/RLEvolution/ReadMe.md

 # RLEvolution

-This repository provides code
+This repository provides code (under an MIT Licence) for the paper entitled: "RLevolution: Unravelling the history of genomic instability through deep reinforcement learning" by Yun Feng and Christopher Yau from the University of Oxford.

+There are two sets of files for training and testing of model.

-## Training RLEvolution model:
+## Training:

-1. Model.py
+1. Train/Model.py

-It contains the architecture of the whole Q-learning mode and reward function.
+This file contains the architecture of the whole Q-learning model and reward function.

-2. TrainingData.py
+2. Train/TrainingData.py

-It contains the functions for sampling the states and actions used for training.
+This file contains the functions for sampling the states and actions used for training.

-3. Main_Train.py
+3. Train/Main_Train.py

-The main function used for training.
+This file contains the main function used for training.

 ## Test model:

-1. ExtractTrajectory.py
+1. Test/ExtractTrajectory.py

-It contains the deconvolution for copy number history by RLEvolution as well as two heuristic methods.
+This file contains the deconvolution for copy number history by RLEvolution as well as two heuristic methods.

-2. SyntheticExperiments.py
+2. Test/SyntheticExperiments.py

-It contains the simulation of synthetic data.
+This contains the code for the simulation of synthetic data.

-3. RealDataExperiments.py
+3. Test/RealDataExperiments.py

-It contains the deconvolution for TCGA data if the data file is given.
+This contains the code to reproduce the deconvolution of the TCGA data.